 The Plaza Classic Film Festival started in 2008 as a special project of the El Paso Community Foundation to bring movies back to the historic Plaza Theatre.
-The Community Foundation purchased 35mm and state of the art digital projection equipment for the atmospheric theater, which opened in 1930, closed in the mid-’70s and was restored for $38 million in 2006 in a joint partnership between the City of El Paso and the Community Foundation.
+The Community Foundation purchased 35mm and state of the art digital projection equipment for the atmospheric theater, which opened in 1930, closed in the early ’80s and was restored for $38 million in 2006 in a joint partnership between the City of El Paso and the Community Foundation.

-The first Festival was called The Movies Return and was the brainchild of EPCF President/CEO Eric Pearson and local contractor, developer, Film Salon host, “On Film” radio host and walking classic film encyclopedia Charles Horak.
+The first Festival was called The Movies Return to the Plaza Theatre and was the brainchild of EPCF President/CEO Eric Pearson and local contractor, developer, Film Salon host, “On Film” radio host and walking classic film encyclopedia Charles Horak.
 It was a smash hit.
 More than 25,000 people turned out to watch more than 60 movies at the Plaza Theatre and adjacent Philanthropy Theatre.

 It returned in 2009 with a new name, the Plaza Classic Film Festival, and a growing popularity in the region and throughout the country.
 PCFF has drawn major name celebrity guests — including Al Pacino, El Paso native Debbie Reynolds, Rita Moreno, Eva Marie Saint, Tippi Hedren, Shirley Jones, Robert Wagner, Cindy Williams, Louise Fletcher, Michael York and Margaret O’Brien — and audiences that average around 40,000 a year.
 More than 200,000 people have attended the first six Festivals.

 The Festival also has become a showcase for the work of local and area filmmakers through its Local Flavor series, which screens features, shorts, documentaries and other films by area filmmakers or with strong local connections.